Move cursor over the icon to see details.

 Weekly technical indicators are neutral.

 The weekly MACD line is above its signal line since June 15, 2018.
-This is an indication that the medium-term trend is up.
+The distance between MACD and the signal line is low, but getting bigger.
 Use the following link to access a MACD help.

 Short-term trend: [See GIS short-term trend chart]

 A short-term uptrend had started on November 2, 2018 at 41.74 and reached 45.42 on November 9, 2018.
 GIS gained -3.68 points, or -8.82%, in 7 days.
 Price is near the trend high.